Visualizing Hyperbolic Honeycombs: Implementation details

 \subsection{Honeycomb construction}

-We construct general $\{p,q,r\}$ honeycombs in the conformal models: stereographic projection of $S^3$ for spherical space, ordinary euclidean space, and the upper half space model for hyperbolic space.
-In these models, geodesic surfaces are spheres (or planes, i.e. spheres of infinite radius), and we calculate the four surfaces for the fundamental simplex of the honeycomb.
-With the fundamental simplex defined, a honeycomb is built by recursive reflections (sphere inversions, see~\cite[pp. 124-126]{Needham199902}) in the surfaces of the simplex.
-A robust sphere inversion function is important, which can handle all cases of spheres or planes reflecting to spheres or planes.
+As mentioned in the introduction, our honeycombs and two-dimensional tilings are regular tilings of space, meaning that the entire tiling is determined by some fundamental domain, under the action of some symmetry group.
+We construct our honeycombs in the conformal models: stereographic projection for spherical space, ordinary euclidean space, and the upper half space model for hyperbolic space.
+In these models, geodesic surfaces are spheres (or planes, i.e. spheres of infinite radius), and we can take the fundamental domain of a tiling to be a simplex (i.e. a triangle in two dimensions or a tetrahedron in three dimensions) bounded by such geodesic surfaces.
+Moreover, the symmetry group is generated by reflections in these geodesic surfaces.
+In our constructions, we calculate the surfaces for the fundamental simplex of the honeycomb according to the dihedral angles of the simplex (see Appendix \ref{Sec:simplex_construction}).
+The fundamental simplex then determines the honeycomb: we build the honeycomb by recursive reflections (sphere inversions~\cite[pp. 124-126]{Needham199902}) in the surfaces of the simplex.

-We use the four mirrors differently, depending on the need.
-For the 3D prints and POV-Ray renderings, we start with some honeycomb element, say an edge or a face, and reflect it around to build up the honeycomb, using some size threshold to stop the recursion.
-For the upper half space boundary images, we do the reverse.
-For every pixel in the image, we reflect it in the simplex mirrors until it is within the fundamental simplex.
-We then colour the pixel based on where it ends up in the simplex, and how many reflections have taken place.
+In terms of implementation, we use the faces of the simplex differently depending on the context.
+For the 3D prints and POV-Ray renderings, we start with some honeycomb element, say an edge or a face, and reflect it outwards to build up the honeycomb, using some size threshold to stop the recursion.
+We used a hash map to avoid constructing multiple identical copies of each element.
+Gunn~\cite{gunn1993discrete} instead used the theory of automatic groups to address this problem.

+For the upper half space boundary images, we work in reverse.
+For every pixel in the image, we move inwards, reflecting its position in the simplex faces until it is within the fundamental simplex.
+We then colour the pixel based on where it ends up in the simplex (see Appendix \ref{Sec:drawing_lines}), and the distance of the cell the pixel is in from the cell containing the fundamental simplex, where distance is measured in the cell adjacency graph of the honeycomb (also see Appendix \ref{Sec:colouring} for details on the colour choices).

+As an example to illustrate the algorithm we use to calculate this distance, consider the cell shown in Figure \ref{Fig:wedge}.
+The cell vertices are hyperideal (point 3 is outside of $\HH^3$), and the cell center is at the origin.
+In general, the vertices and centers of the cells may be material, ideal, or hyperideal, but the algorithm is the same in all cases.
+We number the simplex faces according to the numbering of the opposite vertex.
+The three faces incident with the cell center (faces 1, 2 and 3) define a radial slice of the honeycomb, which we call the \emph{fundamental wedge}.

+Our algorithm proceeds as follows, starting with the location of a pixel of our image. \begin{enumerate} \item Set $d=0$. \item Apply reflections in faces 1, 2, and 3 until we are in the fundamental wedge. \item If we are inside the central cell we are done, return $d$.
+If not, reflect across face 0, increment $d$, and go to step (2). \end{enumerate}